lamide-xxx/cisco-rest-api-fundamentals-workshop/README.md

 An introduction to REST APIs with Python and Postman.
 Written by Olamide Abegunde.

+## What is a REST API?
+An API (Application Programming Interface) enables two pieces of software to communicate with each other.

+Instead of humans interfacing with software, software interfaces with software.
+Rather than having a human point and click through a workflow, an API exposes functionality to another application.

+REST is an API framework built on HTTP, and the interface points are often for web services.
+When you combine REST and API, you see a simple service interface that enables applications or people to use the HTTP protocol to request objects or information.

+## Prerequisites

 ## Task 1 - Deck of Cards API
 Most of us are familiar with a classic deck of playing cards - Ace through King, with categories of spades, diamonds, clubs, and hearts.
 You may not have known there's an API for that!
 As a simple example, since this API does not require authentication, we can use `curl` to open a brand new deck of cards pointing to a particular endpoint, `https://deckofcardsapi.com/api/deck/new/`.